Ståle Økland

 Ståle Økland (born 21 April 1976) is a Norwegian writer, thinker, trend expert and public speaker.
-He grew up in Bryne, Leverkusen and Paris.
+He grew up in Bryne, Leverkusen, and Paris.
 He currently lives in Oslo, Norway.

-Personal life
+Early life

+Økland's academic background is studies in sociology, history and German language.

+Career

-Ståle Økland's academic background is studies in sociology, history and German language.
-He started his career in the advertising industry as a copywriter with an advertising company in Stavanger, Norway.
+Økland started his career in the advertising industry as a copywriter with an advertising company in Stavanger, Norway.
 He shortly became a creative director in the agency, and later partner and managing director.
 In 2007 he founded a Norwegian trend agency called Domene Fem AS.

-Works

 Økland discusses issues relating to the fields of consumption, technology, trade and society, and current topics of relevance to the business community such as globalization, social and cultural change, innovation, strategic management and retail trends.
 He has given keynote speeches at many European conferences.

-Ståle Økland has also had a political career, among others as vice-mayor in the municipality of Time, Norway (2003-2005).
+Økland has also had a political career, among others as vice-mayor of Time Municipality, Norway (2003-2005).
 He is the eldest son of the former Norwegian footballer Arne Larsen Økland.